Rosmi2508/CityFlo-Bus-Service-Analytics/README.md

 ### Workflow Summary

-**Data Preparation:**
-The raw dataset was inspected, cleaned, standardized, and transformed into a reliable analytical dataset.
-New fields such as delay minutes, net revenue, date features, and age groups were also created.

-**Data Analysis:**
-The cleaned data was explored using univariate, bivariate, and multivariate analysis.
-Statistical tests were performed to validate selected relationships, followed by calculation of the main business KPIs.
+**Data Preparation:** Raw data was inspected, cleaned, standardized, and enhanced with derived fields required for analysis.

+**Data Analysis:** Univariate, bivariate, and multivariate analysis were performed along with statistical testing and KPI calculation.

-**Dashboard & Reporting:**
-The analytical results were prepared for a four-page Looker Studio dashboard covering revenue, demand, operations, and customer insights.
-The final findings and recommendations were then documented in the project report.
+**Dashboard & Reporting:** The analyzed data was transformed into a four-page Looker Studio dashboard, followed by key business insights and the final project report.

 ---